Sharathp9585/Business_Insights_360_Power-BI/README.md

 The Home view serves as the central hub, presenting users with convenient access to various specific views through dedicated buttons.
 Users can seamlessly navigate to their desired sections by clicking on the respective buttons.

-### Available Views

-1. **Info View:**
-   - Overview of essential information providing a snapshot of key metrics.

-2. **Finance View:**
-   - Dive into financial data with detailed insights, tracking budgets, revenues, and expenses.

-3. **Sales View:**
-   - Visualize sales performance, customer segmentation, and trends to optimize strategies.

-4. **Marketing View:**
-   - Explore marketing and customer engagement metrics.

-5. **Supply Chain View:**
-   - Gain visibility into the supply chain, monitoring inventory, logistics, and supplier performance.

-6. **Executive View:**
-   - A comprehensive view tailored for executives, offering a high-level summary of critical business aspects.

-This structured approach ensures that each view aligns with stakeholder requirements, contributing to a user-friendly and effective dashboard system.

-## Dashboard Designing

-In response to the mock-ups received as requirements, the team initiates the process of designing visuals and creating measures as needed.

-### Home View

-The Home view serves as the central hub, presenting users with convenient access to various specific views through dedicated buttons.
-Users can seamlessly navigate to their desired sections by clicking on the respective buttons.

 ![home](https://github.com/Sharathp9585/Business_Insights_360_Power-BI/assets/155342101/7d17cc07-7294-441e-b93a-c850f480efe6)

 ### Finance View